-Dr. Bret C. Devereaux is an ancient historian who currently teaches as a Teaching Assistant Professor in the Department of History at North Carolina State University.
+Dr. Bret C. Devereaux is an ancient and military historian who currently teaches as a Visiting Lecturer in the Department of History at the University of North Carolina at Chapel Hill.
 He has his PhD in ancient history from the University of North Carolina at Chapel Hill and his MA in classical civilizations from Florida State University.

 Bret is a historian of the broader ancient Mediterranean in general and of ancient Rome in particular.
 His primary research interests sit at the intersections of the Roman economy and the Roman military, examining the ways that the lives of ordinary people in the ancient world were shaped by the structures of power, violence and wealth under which they lived and the ways in which they in turn shaped the military capacity of the states in which they lived (which is simply a fancy way of saying he is interested in how the big picture of wars, economic shifts and politics impacted the ‘little’ folks and vice versa).
 More broadly he is interested in many of the nuts-and-bolts of everyday life in the ancient world, things like the production of textiles, the economics of small farming households, and the burden of military service.

 He is also – as even a cursory read of this blog will show – a lifetime fan of fantasy, science fiction and speculative fiction more generally.
 Bret enjoys good music, bad jokes and writing about himself in the third person.
 He is also required, by law and ancient custom, to inform absolutely everyone that he has, in fact, beaten Dark Souls.